cjstoddard/PicoCalc-uf2/MircoPython/README.md

 # MicroPython Projects

+Update 5-2-2025
+Uploaded chatgpt.py and secrets.py.
+The Youtuber sn0ren did a video covering the PicoCalc and one of the things he talked about was using [MicroPython to access ChatGPT](https://www.youtube.com/watch?v=-d8Hj0SEFR0).
+He however never shows us the code.
+He said he went to ChatGPT and asked it to write the program for him, so I did the same thing.
+Yes, this program was written enirely by ChatGPT.
+You will need a Raspberry Pi Pico W or a 2W for this program to run.
+You will also need to get an API key from OpenAI, it will cost you a couple dollars to load your account, but $10 will be more than enough for this program to run for a long time.
+Once you have an API key, open the secrets.py file and fill in your Wifi SSID, password and API key.
+You should be able to run the progam and talk to ChatGPT and get responses.

 Update 4-29-2025
 I added Tomato.py and face_monitor.py.
 [Tomato is an idea I came up with](https://github.com/cjstoddard/Tomato) for another project.
 The idea was to emulate the Tomato Computer used by RadicalEdward in the Cowboy Bebop series.
 This a scaled down version of that project, using ASCI emoji's instaed of images.
 Face_monitor.py is Tomato.py packaged up so it can be imported into other programs.
 Place Face_monitor.py in the folder with your program or in a lib folder and add the following to your program.